 Value Contrast The relative lightness or darkness in a hue compared to a grayscale.
 A good way to test for value contrast between two yarns is to take a photo, then tap the edit button and then desaturate it using the saturation feature by moving the dial to -100.

-Warp The yarns held taunt on the loom.
+Warp The yarns held taut on the loom.

 Warp Density The number of warp yarns in an inch vs the actual warp ends threaded.
-For instance an 8-dent rigid heddle thread with one end in each slot and hole is at 100% density, while an 8-dent rigid heddle thread with two ends in each slot and hole is at 200% density.
+For instance an 8-dent rigid heddle threaded with one end in each slot and hole is at 100% density, while an 8-dent rigid heddle threaded with two ends in each slot and hole is at 200% density.